Shaza-Safi/Ontario_Sunshine_List/README.md

 ##### **Database:**
 For our database, we will be using both PostgreSQL, which will be hosted on AWS.
 This enables anyone with the access codes to work the project data.

-NOTE: for the purpose of segment 2 submission, the tableau dashboard will be linked to CSV files to create the data model.
-The database will be migrated to AWS in segment 3.

 ###### PostgreSQL Database
 The image below represents the tables of data that are uploaded onto the database in Postgres.
 The entity relational diagram allowed for easier joining of tables with SQL and was a helpful reference while importing data into the database.